AlessioQuercia/windows-server/README.md

 <a name="client"></a>
 ## 3 - Setup the Client
 Do this step in every local computer you want to use to connect to the Server.
-During this guide I used a computer with Windows 10 - Build 19043 (21H1).
+During this guide I used a computer with Windows 10 - Home edition - Build 19043 (21H1).

 ## 3.1 - Install wolcmd and add it to your PATH
 Download and install [wolcmd](https://www.depicus.com/wake-on-lan/wake-on-lan-cmd).